soluble-ai/soluble-cli/README.md

     # or
     curl https://raw.githubusercontent.com/soluble-ai/soluble-cli/master/linux-install.sh | sh

 The install will drop the executable in the current directory.
-Move it to wherever is convenient.
+If you run this as `root` or can sudo to root, the install will try to move the binary to `/usr/local/bin/soluble`.

+If `${HOME}/.soluble/cli-config.json` does not exist and the following environment variables are set, the installation will set up the configuration.
+This is useful in CI environments.

+* `SOLUBLE_API_URL`
+* `SOLUBLE_API_TOKEN`
+* `SOLUBLE_ORG_ID`

 Windows executables can be found on the releases page.